HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 The other approach, often called **Permutation Importance**, cleverly uses some data that has gone *unused* at the point when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping").

-These observations, that were not randomly selected for each Decision Tree, are known as *Out of Bag* observations and these can be used for testing the accuracy of each particular Decision Tree.
+These observations, which were not randomly selected for each Decision Tree, are known as *Out of Bag* observations and these can be used for testing the accuracy of each particular Decision Tree.

 For each Decision Tree, all of the *Out of Bag* observations are gathered and then passed through.
 Once all of these observations have been run through the Decision Tree, we obtain an accuracy score for these predictions, which in the case of a regression problem could be Mean Squared Error or R-squared.